Estimating failure probabilities: Proofs

-uniformly for $x\in[\lambda_{n,i},\tau_{n,i}]$. \end{lemma} \begin{proof} For notational simplicity, we omit all indices and arguments of the marginal parameters and normalizing functions and their estimators; e.g., we use $\hat a$ as a short form of $\hat a_i(n/k)$.
-Moreover, we drop all indices referring to the $i$th marginal, i.e., we write $U$ instead of $U_i$, $T_n$ instead of $T_{n,i}$ and so on.
+\begin{pf} For notational simplicity, we omit all indices and arguments of the marginal parameters and normalizing functions and their estimators; for example, we use $\hat a$ as a short form of $\hat a_i(n/k)$.
+Moreover, we drop all indices referring to the $i$th marginal, that is, we write $U$ instead of $U_i$, $T_n$ instead of $T_{n,i}$ and so on.

 By \eqref{eq:secordunif2}, for all $0<\eps<|\rho|$,